 - 1. Door Handle.
-Pull to open door. - Door Safety Lock System.
-The oven will not operate unless the door is securely closed. - Window with Metal Shield.
-Shield prevents microwaves from escaping.
-It is designed as a screen to allow you to view food as it cooks. - 4.
-Two-Position Bi-Level Cooking Rack Accessory (optional).
-Use for extra space when cooking in more than one container at the same time.
-See page 19 for more information.
+Pull to open door.

+- Door Safety Lock System.
+The oven will not operate unless the door is securely closed.

+- Window with Metal Shield.
+The shield prevents microwaves from escaping.
+It is designed as a screen to allow you to view food as it cooks.

+- 4. Two-Position Bi-Level Cooking Rack.

+Use for extra space when cooking in

+more than one container at the same

+time.
+See page 22 for more information.

 - 5. Filter.
-See page 37 for cleaning information. - Cooktop/Countertop Light.
-Turn on to light your cooktop or countertop or turn on as a night light.
-See page 17 for more information. - Exhaust Fan and Cooktop Light Switches.
-See pages 16-19 for more information. - 8.
+See page 46 for cleaning information.

+- Cooktop/Countertop Light.
+Turn on to light your cooktop or countertop or to use as a night light.
+See page 20 for more information.

+- 7. Turntable, Fan, and Cooktop Light Switches.
+See pages 16, and 18-21 for more information. - 8.
 Control Panel.
 Touch the pads on this panel to perform all functions.
-See pages 13-15 for more information. - 9.
+See pages 14-16 for more information. - 9.
 Vent Grille. - Cooking Guide.
-Use as a quick reference for Auto Cook and Auto Defrost settings. - 11.
+Use as a quick reference for Auto Defrost and Sensor Cook settings. - 11.
+Glass Turntable.
+The turntable turns food as it cooks for more even cooking.
+It must be in the oven during operation for best cooking results.
+See pages 12, 16, and 45 for more information. - 12.
 Model and Serial Number Plate.